-This multidistrict litigation includes approximately thirteen purported class and individual actions filed by farmers whose crops were allegedly damaged by dicamba herbicide when it moved off the original spraying site.
+This multidistrict litigation includes approximately 41 purported class and individual actions filed by farmers whose crops were allegedly damaged by dicamba herbicide when it moved off the original spraying site.
 Plaintiffs claim that Monsanto prematurely released dicamba-resistant seeds before releasing its corresponding dicamba herbicide.
 Defendants then allegedly encouraged farmers to use older and more volatile versions of dicamba herbicide, which damaged non-dicamba-resistant crops near the spray site.
 Plaintiffs also claim that defendants knew the new formulations of dicamba herbicide are not appreciably less volatile than older formulations.

 Plaintiffs further claim the defendants conspired in this wrongful conduct.
 Before the new formulations of dicamba herbicide came to market, Monsanto was able to sell its dicamba-resistant seeds, and BASF was able to boost sales of its older dicamba herbicides.
 After the new formulations of dicamba herbicide came to market, their increased use would lead to increased sales of both dicamba-resistant seeds and the new formulations of dicamba herbicide.
-Plaintiffs bring claims under the Sherman Act and Lanham Act and also assert various state-based causes of action.
+Plaintiffs brought claims under the Sherman Act and Lanham Act and also assert various state-based causes of action.

 Hearings and Conferences

 Bader Pretrial Conferences: January 9, 2020 at 1:00 p.m.; January 23, 2020 at 1:00 p.m.